Our role in advancing equity

 Using our influence and investments to build a more equitable region.

 Creating real choices in where we live, how we travel, and where we recreate for all residents, across race, ethnicity, economic means, and ability.

 Investing in a mix of housing affordability along the region’s transit corridors.

 Engaging a full cross-section of the community in decision-making.

 The Twin Cities metropolitan area ranks high among the nation’s largest metro areas for overall income, low unemployment, and sustained economic growth, but this region also ranks high for negative outcomes.
-The Council's Metro Stats reports illustrate that among the 25 most populous metro areas, the Twin Cities metro has the largest - or among the largest - disparities along racial and ethnic lines among our peer metro areas.
+Our Metro Stats reports illustrate that among the 25 most populous metro areas, the Twin Cities metro has the largest — or among the largest — disparities along racial and ethnic lines among our peer metro areas.